 Inhabited since ancient times, the Austrian area has a very long history of occupations, rulers, territorial struggles and war.

-First came the Romans; they annexed the area in 150 AD, and made it a province.
+The first to come were the Romans; they annexed the area in 150 AD, and made it a province.
 When the Roman Empire collapsed, Bavarians and Slavic tribes moved into the central and eastern areas.

 Charlemagne, the King of the Franks and Emperor of the Romans, conquered these lands in 788 AD.
 He encouraged colonization and introduced Christianity to the masses.